Speakers

 How does the new get into the world?

-The term “serendipity” is explained and examples are given of how chance and not targeted search played a key role in many discoveries (sticky notes, dynamite, Velcro, the effects of pharmaceuticals, vulcanization, credit cards, and much more).
+The term “serendipity” is explained and examples are given of how chance and not targeted searching played a key role in many discoveries (sticky notes, dynamite, Velcro, the effects of pharmaceuticals, vulcanization, credit cards, and much more).

 150 years of the periodic table of elements

-Women and natural sciences
+Women and Science

 Does the Nobel Prize need a quota for women?